This topic defines the key terms that are used in Cost accounting.

 - Utilities costs

-A statistical dimension is the expression of a count or sum of an object that can be used as the basis for allocations or cost rate calculations.
+A statistical dimension is the expression of a count or sum of an activity that can be used as the basis for allocations or rate calculations.
 It's either created manually or imported from source systems.
 Examples of statistical dimensions include the number of employees, the count of licensed software on each device, power consumption of each machine, or square meters for a cost center.